Alluxio/alluxio/docs/en/Getting-Started.md

 and the [unified namespace documentation](Unified-and-Transparent-Namespace.html) for more detailed explanations of the feature.

-This feature allows users to mount different storage systems into the Alluxio namespace and simply access the files across various storage systems through the Alluxio namespace seamlessly.
+This feature allows users to mount different storage systems into the Alluxio namespace and access the files across various storage systems through the Alluxio namespace seamlessly.

 First, we will create a directory in Alluxio to store our mount points.